helgoboss/helgobox/doc/user-guide.md

 ### General tips regarding controller setup and usage

-The following basic hints are usually valid, no matter the specific controller:
+The following basic setup hints are usually valid, no matter the specific controller:

 - Put your controller's buttons into momentary mode, *not* toggle mode.
 - If you are in the lucky situation of owning a controller with endless rotary encoders, by all means, configure them to transmit relative values, not absolute ones!
     - Otherwise you can't take advantage of ReaLearn's advanced features for sources emitting relative values, such as the "Step size" or "Speed" setting.
-Also, preventing parameter jumps can never be as effective in absolute mode as in relative mode.
+    - Also, preventing parameter jumps can never be as effective in absolute mode as in relative mode.
+- If there are issues, consult the "Troubleshooting" section in the first part of this guide.

-Also consider the following usage hints:
+Consider the following general usage hints:
 - If the device supports visual feedback and different LED colors, the LED color often depends on the target value and can be manually adjusted using "Source Min/Max" in the "Tuning" section of the mapping.